 Welcome to Adventures in Flavor!
-Over 300 varieties of apples are here at the farm, in a wide range of colors, sizes, and (most importantly!) flavor.
+Hundreds of varieties of apples are here at the farm, in a wide range of colors, sizes, and (most importantly!) flavor.
 Most of the varieties are either very new or heritage/antique varieties.
 We will continue to update descriptions and pictures as young trees start producing.

->

-> - Varieties in very limited quantities are often stickered either with the variety name or a number, for ease of identification.
+- Varieties in very limited quantities are often stickered either with the variety name or a number, for ease of identification.
 To identify this year's varieties labeled with only a number, look here.

 - Many of our apple varieties are available in limited quantities and will not be available at all farmers' market or CSA pickup location sites.